niwald/Dotfiles/README.md

 # Dotfiles
 Dotto dotto dotto. :)
-These are my custom dotfiles.
+These are my custom dotfiles for the development environment.

+## BSPWM
+The TWM of choice here.

+## Rofi